SantiM01/Senior-Project/new_model_comparison.md

 This histogram shows the distribution of Mean Absolute Error for the Linear Regression model.
 Most of the predictions fall within the 0 to 3 range, showing good overall performance.
 However, there are a few outliers with much larger errors, which highlight that Linear Regression occasionally struggles with certain cases.
 Even with some misses, it generally performs better than the Dummy Model.

 ![rush_hist_mae_rand_for_auto](https://github.com/user-attachments/assets/63e24dd2-5222-4890-bfd0-63fbf7cede1f)
+This histogram of the Random Forest model's MAE shows a tight and impressive performance.
+Nearly all predictions fall below an error of 3, with most errors densely concentrated near 0.
+There are no extreme outliers, which highlights the model's consistency and robustness.
+Compared to the Dummy and Linear Regression models, Random Forest clearly delivers the most accurate and reliable results.

 ![rush_combined_mae_auto](https://github.com/user-attachments/assets/d2c7744c-68e2-40d7-b4ab-f74a3b9efedd)